Prefer to listen to this article?

 Low or No Upfront Costs

-Buying a printer or copier is an immediate upfront expensive.
+Buying a printer or copier is an immediate upfront expense.
 Leasing such devices, however, costs little to nothing upfront.
 If your company is growing, you may prefer to lease office equipment as a means of spreading out the cost of doing business.
-Instead of the immediate outspend of cash that may not be in your budget for machine purchases, leases allow you to be equipped with the MFD you need for a flat monthly rate.
+Instead of the immediate outspend of cash that may not be in your budget for machine purchases, leases allow you to be equipped with printers and copiers you need for a flat monthly rate.